-(1) Please refer to Note 4.3 of the consolidated financial statement of 2022 for information on the Company's subsidiaries.
+Please refer to Note 4.3 of the consolidated financial statement of 2023 for information on the Company's subsidiaries.

-(2) Investments accounted for using the equity method and the Company's share of the profit or loss and other comprehensive income or loss are based on the financial statements audited by the accountants.

-- (3) The credit balance of the carrying value of the investment in Sea Sonic Europe B.V. was transferred to noncurrent liabilities in 2022 and 2021 because the Company recognized a gain or loss on the investment in Sea Sonic Europe B.V. and eliminated the unrealized gain on sales pass-through transactions in proportion to the Company's shareholding in the company, resulting in a negative carrying value of the investment. - (4) In 2021, the Company received cash dividends of \$65,577 thousand and \$25,000 thousand from Resonic Holdings Co. and FULL Net Enterprise Inc., respectively.
+- (2) Investments accounted for using the equity method and the Company's share of the profit or loss and other comprehensive income or loss are based on the financial statements audited by the accountants. - (3) The credit balance of the carrying value of the investment in Seasonic Electronics.Inc. was transferred to noncurrent liabilities in 2023 because the Company recognized a gain or loss on the investment in Seasonic Electronics.
+Inc. and eliminated the unrealized gain on sales pass-through transactions in proportion to the Company's shareholding in the company, resulting in a negative carrying value of the investment. - (4) The credit balance of the carrying value of the investment in Sea Sonic Europe B.V.was transferred to noncurrent liabilities in 2023 and 2022 because the Company recognized a gain or loss on the investment in Sea Sonic Europe B.V. and eliminated the unrealized gain on sales pass-through transactions in proportion to the Company's shareholding in the company, resulting in a negative carrying value of the investment.